chrisgleitze/kant.nvim/README.md

 ## Text Corpus

-The plugin ships with selected passages from Kant's major works as plaintext files.
-Each file includes a YAML-style metadata header with the work title, section name, Akademie-Ausgabe volume and page range, and year of first publication.
+So far the plugin ships with selected passages from Kant's major works as plaintext files.
+Each file includes a YAML-style metadata header with the work title, section name, Akademie-Ausgabe volume, page range, and year of first publication.

 ### Currently included